umbauschool/umbauschool.github.io/index.md

 <div>
 <img class="img--full" src="/img/world-premiere.png" alt="World Premiere">
 </div>
-### SAVE THE DATE
-_RSVP Required.
-Coming soon._
+with renowned Viennese architect, Gregor Eichinger

+Learn more and RSVP

+**Panel Discussion**
-**Friday, March 27** Staunton, VA
+Friday, March 27.
+Staunton, VA

+**Umbau Exposition**
-**Saturday, March 28** Washington, D.C.
+Saturday, March 28.
+Washington, D.C.
+RSVP required

+**Lecture by Gregor Eichinger**
-**Monday, March 30** Washington, D.C.
+Monday, March 20.
+Washington, D.C.

-We are starting something never before dreamed of.
+We are starting something **never before** dreamed of.
 A new school for architecture.
 A whole new take on education.
 11 months long, deep immersion, world changing.
-To get the word out, umbau is going on tour.
-And to celebrate the never before, we are bringing Gregor Eichinger in from Vienna, Austria.
-It will be a new form of Gregor Crawl, but this time in the Shenandoah Valley and Washington, D.C., in a series of group chats, a public lecture, panel discussion, and general wandering... we want you to join us.
+To get the word out, **umbau is going on tour**.
+And to celebrate the never before, we are bringing **Gregor Eichinger** in from Vienna, Austria.
+It will be a new form of **Gregor Crawl**, but this time in the **Shenandoah Valley** and **Washington, D.C.**, in a series of group chats, a public lecture, panel discussion, and general wandering... **we want you to join us.**

 You former Viennese, you Krakowians, you supporters, you believers, you new ones who want to take the dare, you curious, you outliers, you...

 Stay posted.
 Then come join us.
-Come enter the world of Landers.
+Come enter the world of **Landers**.
 We are starting something never before dreamed of.

-Think volcano.
-Think comet.
+Think **volcano**.
+Think **comet**.
 Think...

 ### BUILD PUCCINI